openebs/openebs/documentation/source/install/install_usecases.rst

    name@Master:~$ kubectl get nodes
-   NAME         STATUS    AGE       VERSION mayahost01   Ready     5d        v1.6.3
+   NAME         STATUS    AGE       VERSION host01   Ready     5d        v1.6.3
-   mayahost02   Ready     5d        v1.6.3
+   host02   Ready     5d        v1.6.3
-   mayamaster   Ready     5d        v1.6.3
+   master   Ready     5d        v1.6.3

-* Sufficient resources on the minions to host the OpenEBS storage pods and Percona application pods - This includes sufficient disk space, in this example, physical storage for the pvolume containers will be carved out from the local storage.
+* Sufficient resources on the nodes to host the OpenEBS storage pods and Percona application pods - This includes sufficient disk space, in this example, physical storage for the pvolume containers will be carved out from the local storage.

-* iSCSI support on the minions - This is required for being able to consume the iSCSI target exposed by the OpenEBS volume container (that is, VSM).
+* iSCSI support on the nodes - This is required for being able to consume the iSCSI target exposed by the OpenEBS volume container (that is, VSM).
 In ubuntu, you can install the iSCSI initiator using the following procedure.

 ::